Jennifer Junghans environmental journalist

 In addition to other workbooks focused on family relationships and self care, I’m planning a series of environmental workbooks designed to engage young minds in the marvels of the natural world.
 My love for our planet — and all its life forms — began before I could talk.
 I was naturally drawn to watching birds, insects and snails.
 Snails were the only animals that didn’t run away from me, allowing me time to really sit with them and observe them, sparking a lifelong love for these creatures.
 My dad was an environmentalist and my first mentor.
 He raised me outdoors, encouraging my sense of wonder and weaving the intrinsic value of the natural world into my everyday life.
 He also taught me how to tread lightly upon Earth and the importance of individual contributions — and their collective power — to protect the planet.

-My creative projects are the culmination of my curiosity, colorful mind and desire for everyone and every being to have the opportunities to make the most of their one life, blended with my decades of experience as a journalist and writer — listening, researching, questioning, digging, interviewing, writing and rewriting — and an editor with a versatile background, having worked for a print and digital magazine, various organizations and as an editorial director for a large scientific agency.
+My creative projects are the culmination of curiosity, creativity, love of functionality and a desire for everyone and every being to have opportunities to make the most of their life.
+Paired with decades of experience as a journalist, writer and editor, listening, researching, questioning, digging, interviewing, writing and rewriting help me produce materials that resonate with others.
 I hope my work helps to make the lives of others a little bit better.

 I have degrees in biological sciences and horticulture, and a certificate in creative writing from a two-year UC program.
 I’m also a member of the Society of Children’s Book Writers and Illustrators.